hindu-comm/weblogs/manasataramgini/2006/09/2006-09-11_at-the-rim-of-the-kandukaprastha.md

 R^ikShashAlA or rasashAlA to add to our woes in the yuddhA\~NgaNa, why is that you have choosen to go to the dhUrtashAlA? .
 What goes on at the dhUrtashAlA? ”
-I: “Oh mighty hrasvaroman, while my father is of moderate means, enough to provide me with an ashva and good food, we do not have the riches to waste on R^ikShashAlA-s.
+I: “Oh mighty hrasvaroman, while my father is of moderate means, enought to provide me with an ashva and good food, we do not have the riches to waste on R^ikShashAlA-s.
 Further, I have wielded astra-s even as a kid, and have even survived even the aforesaid son of brindA, albeit in a